“When I incorporated my business, I received a letter listing the tax responsibility for the new corporation.”

 Most lending companies will not approve financing for a business with tax liens against them or their owners.
 Some taxing agencies will not file a lien if you set up an installment agreement within the first month of the initial contact.
 That is one way to settle a tax liability without jeopardizing a business’s financial viability.

-5. Hire a reputable company to tend to your tax needs.
+5. Hire a reputable representative to manage your tax issues.

 If all else fails or if you are unable to resolve your tax problems, then hire a reputable tax professional to negotiate with the taxing authority on your behalf.
 Enrolled Agents (EA), Certified Public Accountants (CPAs), and Attorneys are professionals who can legally represent anyone before a taxing agency.
 However, before engaging one of these professionals, do your research as you are handing over one of the most important cases of your life to them.
 Look for knowledge, experience and integrity when interviewing a professional.